BobbyElmes/Fusion-Configurator/README.md

 Basically we've got the classic 'App.js' which sends data down to sub components and sub comonents of sub components ect ect.
 Therefore it's quite a large file, holds a fair few variables and does most of the actual data processing.

 We've got the subcomponents in the /components/ directory and in the /Config/ directory we have the config file, used to set up custom versions of the configurator for different businesses/countries ect.
-In the /Funcitons/ directory we have some general purpose functions I created which are used across the project.
+In the /Functions/ directory we have some general purpose functions I created which are used across the project.
 One for formatting money and one for importing and parsing csv files.

 ### Dependencies

 All the packages it use are under the MIT license, the list of which can be seen below.
-I only used dependencies where I really had to, and it made sense to outsource code.
+I only introduced dependencies where I really had to, and it made sense to outsource code.
 For example, for creating PDFs and XLSX files.

 1. React-Bootstrap - https://react-bootstrap.github.io/
 2. Html2Canvas - https://html2canvas.hertzen.com/